-D showed highly significant (p=0.01) positive correlation with Cavalli-Sforza and Edwards chord distance Dc (0.90), Reynolds Re (0.90), Nei's Da (0.74) and Nei's Ne (0.63).
-This indicated great similarity between these four distance measures and any one of these measures could be used instead of all the four measures in genetic analysis.
-But due to very high magnitude of the positive correlation of Nei's D with Cavalli-Sforza and Edwards chord distance Dc and Reynolds Re, the use of any one out of these three measures would be more effective in genetic analysis.
+The estimates of correlation coefficients between any two distance measures (Tab.
+3) revealed that Nei's Dshowed highly significant (p=0.01) positive correlation with Cavalli-Sforza and Edwards chord distance Dc (0.90), Reynolds Re (0.90), Nei's Da (0.74) and Nei's Ne (0.63).
+This indicated great similarity among these four distance measures and anyone of these measures could be used instead of all the four measures in genetic analysis.
+But due to very high magnitude of positive correlation of Nei's Dwith Cavalli-Sforza and Edwards chord distance Dc and Reynolds Re, the use of anyone measure out of these three measures would be more effective in genetic analysis.
 Nei's D showed non-significant negative correlation with Nei's minimum distance Nm and Latter's distance La.